mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 Fonts from [dafont.com](https://www.dafont.com/stonehenge.font) and [Google Fonts](https://fonts.googleapis.com/css?family=Lato)

+I took a lot of images from the internet and didn't keep track of credits, but this is a free educational site so...

 # Representation choices

 As I mentioned, sacrifices had to be made to show as much data as possible without overloading the user.

-Not every country is present: Greece, Norway, Poland, and others have dynastic monarchies but had to be excluded iin the interest of focusing attention on the larger players.
+Not every country is present: Greece, Norway, and Poland, for example, have dynastic monarchies but had to be excluded in the interest of focusing attention on the larger players.

 When a country was a vassal to a more powerful one, for example northern Italy to the Holy Roman Empire, the sovereignty of the vassal would not be displayed.
 Put another way, even though there was a King of Italy, the throne was occupied by the Holy Roman Emperor and thus I considered Italy part of the Empire.